-Maybe its a mindset thing.
-Maybe it’s just a fact.
-If you want to have a goal of saving 50% of your income yet your expences eat up 70%, maybe you just need to make more money.
+Maybe it’s a mindset thing.
+Perhaps it’s just a fact.
+If you want to have a goal of saving 50% of your income, yet your expenses eat up 70%, maybe you need to make more money.

-Here are some great side hustle options: How to Make More Money Legitimately
+Here are some excellent side hustle options: How to Make More Money Legitimately

 Save Your Change